 The Reynolds Homestead Forest Resources Research Center was created in 1969 to serve a void that existed in having a better understanding of the biological and physical relationships of the forest ecosystem.
-This focus was chosen because it fit well with Nancy Susan Reynolds', founder and major benefactor, keen interest in plants and the site forest resource with its physiographic location in the piedmont of Virginia.
-The climate, soils and topography are typical of a large area of the hardwood and pine growing region of the southeast United States.
-Loblolly Pine, Pitch Pine x Loblolly Pine hybrid, oak, Yellow Poplar, Red Maple, Black Locust, and the endangered Virginia Round-leaf Birch are some of the species that have or are being studied.
+This focus was chosen because it fit well with founder and major benefactor Nancy Susan Reynolds' keen interest in plants and the site forest resource with its physiographic location in the piedmont of Virginia.
+The climate, soils, and topography are typical of a large area of the hardwood and pine-growing region of the southeast United States.

 The facilities located at the site include 780 acres, two one-acre ponds, house, apartment, lab and office space, greenhouses, coolers, two tractor sheds, and an additional seven acres dedicated to the Continuing Education Center and the Reynolds family museum house and cemetery.